Creating great content

-The information in this block is – in contrast to the metadata right and tags – shown on pages.
-It contains a (localized) title and the excerpt.
+In contrast to the metadata right and tags, the information in this block is shown on pages.
+It contains a (localized) title and an excerpt.

-The excerpt should be brief, descriptive and motivate the user to go on reading.
-With a blue, yellow and red indicator below the excerpt field, we give you a hint how long it should be.
+The excerpt should be brief, descriptive, and motivate the user to go on reading.
+With a blue, yellow, and red indicator below the excerpt field, we give you a hint of how long it should be.

 Using the language tabs at the top, you can switch between languages and add new ones.
-If you want to add a new language that is not yet part of your system, you need to turn it on in the settings first.
+If you want to add a new language that is not yet part of your system, you need to first turn it on in the settings.

 3. Language tabs